International Association for Classical Archaeology

 A further six members of the Council are elected from among scholars of archaeology or of classical antiquity who are not already members of the Council in the capacity of representatives of institutes located in Rome.
 They may be of any nationality but must be normally resident in Rome.

-11 - Functions of the Council
+Art.
+6 – Functions of the Council

-The Council meets in ordinary session at least twice a year, in the first and fourth quarter; it may also be convened at the discretion of the President or at the request of not less than two thirds of the Council members.
+The Council meets in ordinary session at least twice a year, in the second and fourth quarter; it may also be convened at the discretion of the President or at the request of not less than two thirds of the Council members.
 In case of unavoidable absence, a member of the Council may be represented by another member.

 One half plus one of the members of the Council at the moment of its convention constitute an effective quorum.
 In the absence of a quorum, the meeting will be reconvened on one of the days following, and on this occasion those present, whatever their number, constitute an effective quorum.